-Samuli Kristian Saastamoinen (b.
-1970) is composer, guitarist and cinematographer living and working in Helsinki, Finland.
+I am a guitarist and sound artist living and working in Helsinki, Finland.

-Music and film have always been my main interests.
 My first instrument was piano before I switched to guitar.
-As a teenager I started to develop guitar playing skills by learning to play Elvis Presley songs.
+As a teenager, I started to develop guitar playing skills by learning to play Elvis Presley songs.
 Soon after that, I discovered Pink Floyd, Frank Zappa and, of course, Jimi Hendrix.
-Zappa’s angular playing style really had a deep impact on me.

 I am the guitarist of Bogdo Ula, a band that focuses on free improvisation.
 I enjoy the improvisational freedom, the moment of communication with my band members and creating something without practising or rehearsing.
 On the other hand, I like to work in a home studio too.